 - How might fibromyalgia interact with other health conditions I have?

 - What are some strategies I can use to get through the day at work when I'm in pain?

 - What changes should I make in the way I manage the disease if I decide to get pregnant?

 What are the symptoms of fibromyalgia?

 The classic symptoms of fibromyalgia are widespread pain, tenderness, fatigue and problems sleeping.
 Other symptoms include (but are not limited to) cognitive dysfunction, stiffness, irritable bowel syndrome, depression and anxiety.

 No one knows exactly what causes fibromyalgia, but current thinking centers on a theory called "central sensitization," which means that people with fibromyalgia have increased sensitivity to pain signals in their brains, resulting in a lower threshold for pain.
-Women make up 80 to 90 percent of people with fibromyalgia.
+The ratio of women to men with fibromyalgia is 7:1.
+Women are more likely than men to be diagnosed with fibromyalgia.
 The most common time for women to develop the condition is in early and middle adulthood.

 Ask for a referral to a rheumatologist or physiatrist who is knowledgeable about the disease.
 A rheumatologist is a doctor who specializes in disorders that affect the joints, muscles, tendons, ligaments and bones.
 A physiatrist specializes in diagnosing and treating injuries and diseases causing pain, loss of function and disability.